westplainsdev/quotes-on-demand/ui/README.md

 # Vue User Interface

-This application does not need to use the CLI, Webpack or any other build system to be runable.
+This application does not need to use the VueCLI, Webpack or any other build system to be runable.

-All dependecies are brought in via CDN links so an internet connection is a must when the index page is servered to the browser.
+All dependecies are brought in via CDN links so an internet connection is a must when the index page is served to the browser.

 Simply place this folder in a location where a web server will be able to find the `index.html` file.